jmmartyn/Neural-Network-Quantum-Field-States/README.md

 * NQFS_Quadratic.ipynb - NQFS applied to a quadratic model, equivalent to a regularized Klein-Gordon model
 * NQFS_Generic.ipynb - NQFS applied to a generic QFT Hamiltonian

-These can be run on Google Colab with access to GPU.
+Upon downloading the ./modules folder, these notebooks can be run on Google Colab with access to GPU.